usacpcheung/timetabling-app/README.md

 The general section also contains options controlling whether a student can have multiple lessons with the same teacher and subject.
-When repeats are enabled you can specify the maximum allowed number, whether consecutive repeat slots are permitted and if they should be preferred.
+When repeats are enabled you can specify the maximum allowed number.
+Additional settings allow consecutive repeats and optionally prefer them.
+These consecutive options are ignored when repeat lessons are disabled.
 A weight value determines how strongly consecutive repeats are favored in the optimization.

 A minimal test configuration could be: